steadylearner/Steadylearner/post/rust-How to use datas to build sitemap with Rust Diesel.md

 If you read the code snippet above, we included two Rust codes that work together.

-1. We connected main function to database we defined above and write some codes to make our developement process easier.
+1. We connected main function to database we defined above and write some codes to make our development process easier.
 You should understand that the data loaded from the process is saved at `post_results` variable and we can use it later.

 2. We use `for in` loops in Rust again here and we are using datas to iterate from the database instead of hard coded static paths we defined inside vector.

 What is importnat here is that we define customized url(post_url here) to pass for the loc API from [Rust Sitemap Crate].
 Other codes or parameters will be less important in the code snippet.

-(**post.title.replace(" ", "-")** is used here to make url for readable in React Frontend and Rust Backend also.
+(**post.title.replace(" ", "-")** is used here to make url be readable in React Frontend and Rust Backend also.
 You should find what is right for your project.)

 When you make this project compile, you will find that the